nsrau/azure-docs.it-it/articles/azure-resource-manager/templates/create-visual-studio-deployment-project.md

 ## <a name="next-steps"></a>Passaggi successivi

-In questo articolo si è appreso come creare e distribuire modelli usando Visual Studio.
+In this article, you learned how to create and deploy templates using Visual Studio.
 Per altre informazioni sullo sviluppo dei modelli, vedere la nuova serie di esercitazioni per principianti:

 > [!div class="nextstepaction"]
 > [Esercitazioni per principianti](./template-tutorial-create-first-template.md)